eljost/pysisyphus/docs/tsoptimization.rst

 Transition State Optimization
 *****************************

-Optimizing transition states (TSs) is black magic, especially in internal coordinates.
-The most promising TS optimizers employ second derivative information (hessian) but locating TS in `pysisyphus` is also possible using only first derivative information.
+To cite Frank Jensen: "Locating transition states (TSs) is black magic, especially in internal coordinates" and I can say this is true.
+The most promising TS optimizers in `pysisyphus` employ second derivative information (hessian) but locating TS is also possible using only first derivative information by means of the `Dimer` method.

 TS optimizations should preferably be done in internal coordinates (`coord_type: redund`).
-Before starting the actual TS search ond should **always** check the internal coordinates that pysisyphus set up by running `pysistrj [xyz] --internals`, with `[xyz]` corresponding to the TS guess for the optimization. **Check carefully** all supposed reaction coordinates are present. **If they are missing** define them manually with the `add_prims` key in the YAML input.
+Before starting the actual TS search one should **always** check the internal coordinates that pysisyphus set up by running `pysistrj [xyz] --internals`, with `[xyz]` corresponding to the TS guess for the optimization. **Check carefully** if all supposed reaction coordinates are present. **If they are missing** define them manually with the `add_prims` key in the YAML input.